apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

     docker compose run app /bin/sh
     #mvn test -DskipTests=false

-Of course, if running inside the container, you should exit.
+Of course, if running inside the container, you should exit and you might have to restart the app service.

-    mvn -Pjetty

  ### In Host System